Updated JULY 18, 2014

-Part of the Answer: Unlike the above mentioned physical theories, controlled experiments are not available as tests of climate theories.
+Part of the Answer: Unlike the above mentioned physical theories, controlled experiments are not available to test climate theories.
 Why not?
 Well, we do not have sufficient control over the enormous collection of variables required to determine the state of the earth's climate.
-This means that controlled repeatable experiments, of the sort needed to test climate theories, cannot be done.
+This limits or precludes controlled repeatable experiments of the sort needed to test climate theories.
 Simply put, controlled experiments cannot be done on the earth's climate.

 The Other Part of the Answer:

 We scientists do not have a rigorous causal theory of the earth's climate.
 More on causality in physical theories later.

 What??
 You mean we have no way to test a global climate theory, even if we had a global climate theory, which we don't?
 Yeah, that's exactly what I mean.
 Deal with it.